aokassamali/audio-search/README.md

 WER 6.448%   |   Substitutions 202   Insertions 22   Deletions 603   Correct 12,020
 ```

-**Raw WER overstates the substantive error rate.** Word-level alignment:

-- 387 deletion runs, 88% of them 1–2 words; only 8 runs exceeded 5 consecutive words.
+- 387 deletion runs, 88% of 1-2 words. ~1/3 of deleted tokens are adjacent repetitions.
-- Roughly a third of deleted words are adjacent repetitions ("the the", "that that").
-- Cause: the court reporter transcribes **verbatim**.
-Includes false starts, stutters, filler, stage directions.
-Whisper silently cleans these up.

-Most deletions are a convention mismatch, not lost content.
-Few genuine omissions, including a substantive phrase about jury trials.

-**Substitutions are almost entirely one addressable class.** Proper nouns and domain vocabulary: a single case name accounts for ~27% of all substitutions on its own (Liu → lew/lieu/lue, 55 occurrences).
-Formal legal citation style rendered phonetically (`iii` → `three`).

-`initial_prompt` vocabulary biasing seeds the decoder with domain terms and proper nouns would help.
-No alias-correction step is applied here, because the goal is agnosticism to audiofile.
-Correcting the homophones would move 6.4% to roughly 5.8%.
+- Court reporter transcribes verbatim, including false starts and stage directions.
+WER overstates genuine omissions.
+Some exist, including one about jury trials.
+- Substitutions are almost all proper nouns.
+Liu (lew/lieu/lue) = 55, ~27% of substitutions.
+- `iii` → `three` is a citation convention mismatch, not an error.
+- No alias correction applied.
+With it, 6.4% → ~5.8%.
+- Fix for the proper-noun class is `initial_prompt` vocabulary biasing.

-### Retrieval — dense led fusion
+### Retrieval

 Hand-labeled query set, recall@5 and MRR: